CORROBORATING WITNESS—KEN BURNS (ABOUT MOTHER ANN LEE)

 ADVERSARIAL COUNSEL (SATAN)

-Did she command armies or seize power?
+Did she command armies or seize political power?

 WITNESS